 Add the room temperature butter and whisk it into the ganache until incorporated.
 Press a layer of cling wrap directly on top of the ganache and let it sit until it reaches room temperature.
-Once at room temperature, refrigerate the ganache until it is firm enough to scoop, 1-2 hours.
+Once at room temperature, refrigerate the ganache until it is firm enough to scoop—1 to 2 hours.

-Pour the jimmies into a bowl, and roll a truffle around in the jimmies.
+Pour the sprinkles into a bowl and roll a truffle around in the sprinkles.
 Roll a sprinkle-covered truffle between your palms to embed them into the surface of the chocolate.